Frequently Asked Questions: Device Management

 Device Management updates will display a message window with "OK" or "Snooze" buttons when a reboot is required.
 If you choose to Snooze, the message window will redisplay in one hour.
 This is not indefinite; after one week of snoozes, the computer will reboot to complete the patch installation.

-For Windows computers, please remember that Windows Software Update Services (WSUS) will periodically install critical updates and patches that require reboots to finish installation.
+For Windows computers, please remember that Windows Software Update Services (WSUS) will periodically install critical updates and patches that require reboots to finish.
+WSUS is a separate system from Device Management which is used to update core Windows components.
 You will receive a popup window when a Microsoft patch requires a reboot.
 After a timeout period, the computer will reboot to complete the patch installation.

 NOTE: Best practice is to save your work and reboot to complete the patch installation as soon as practical.

-By University Policy, you must maintain your computer and software up-to-date.
-This means you cannot use an unpatched device to the University networks, nor can you allow a University assigned computer to remain unpatched.
-If you have concerns, please let us know at firstname.lastname@example.org.
+By University Policy, you must maintain your computer and keep software up-to-date.
+This means you cannot use an unpatched device on University networks, nor can you allow a University assigned computer to remain unpatched.
+If you have concerns, please let us know at email@example.com.
 We will research your issue and provide appropriate solutions.

 As with Windows update, you have a lot of control over when applications get patched - you have to accept the initial dialog box.
 However, as with Windows update, you do have a limit of about a week in terms of how long you can put off an update.
-If you have a concern (e.g. a calculation that will run for two weeks and can't be interrupted for reboot), please contact your local tech support for timely assistance and also write email@example.com to make sure the DM team is also helping.
+If you have a concern (e.g. a calculation that will run for two weeks and can't be interrupted for a reboot), please contact your local tech support for timely assistance and also write firstname.lastname@example.org to make sure the DM team is aware of the need.

-The Device Management is limited to University-owned equipment.
-For personal devices, even if you use them for work, we recommend using the service explained at browsercheck.pepperdine.edu.
-For more information on safeguarding your machine, please contact the Information Security team at firstname.lastname@example.org.
+Device Management is limited to university-owned equipment.
+For personal devices, even if you use them for work, we recommend using the service detailed at browsercheck.pepperdine.edu.
+For more information on safeguarding your machine, please contact the Information Security team at email@example.com.

-While our device management vendor, Dell KACE, does have a mobile solution, University IT does not manage these devices at this time.
+While our device management vendor, Quest KACE, does have a mobile solution, the Pepperdine University IT department does not manage these devices at this time.
 Updates for these devices are managed by the manufacturers.
 The Information Security Office recommends that you follow the guidelines in the Information Security Quick Reference for mobile devices to secure and update your mobile.

 You can call (310) 506-4329 during business hours (8 AM ֠5 PM, Monday to Friday), or send an email to firstname.lastname@example.org.